zarusz/SlimCluster/src/Samples/README.md

 The node name is assigned from the machine name (`Environment.MachineName`), this is to have the node name align with pod names in Kubernetes.

-> The scripts were tests on Docker Desktop with Minikube
+> The scripts were tested on Docker Desktop with Minikube

 To run the sample: